umhau/umhau.github.io/_posts/2021-11-11-minecraft-administration.md

 Not that there's an easy solution.

 So this is how I run the server.
 It's previously vanilla, now fabric.
-I'm self-hosting, though I might move over to digitalocean or something later on, if the performance mods are good enough (my buddies _love_ redstone, one of them went nuts with command blocks, and someone went and loaded most of the blocks in a 6k radius.
+I'm self-hosting, though I might move over to digitalocean or something later on, if the performance mods are good enough (my buddies _love_ redstone, one of them went nuts with command blocks, there's a chicken farm at the origin chunk, and some idiot went and loaded most of the blocks in a 6k radius.
 Perf improvements are kinda necessary at this point).
 I'm also not going into the details of how I set up the server; that's a headache for a later day.
 Java is not fun to work with.

 server config settings
 ----------------------